prisms-center/phaseField/index.md

 ***
 ## Announcements

 - 3/26/2020: A new open-access article titled [PRISMS-PF: A general framework for phase-field modeling with a matrix-free finite element method](https://www.nature.com/articles/s41524-020-0298-5) has been published on *npj Computational Materials*.
 In this article we introduce PRISMS-PF as a new open-source framework for phase-field modeling, emphasizing ease of use, flexibility and adaptability to a wide range of applications, and computational performance.
 We recommend this article to everyone interested in an overview of the PRISMS-PF framework and its applications.
+Please use this publication as the standard reference when citing PRISMS-PF.
+We'll keep an eye on references to that paper, but if you use PRISMS-PF in your work, please send us the citation so that we can advertise your work on the PRISMS-PF website and can pass usage information to our funding agency.

 - 1/14/2020: The PRISMS Center will hold a workshop at the TMS 2020 149th Annual Meeting and Exhibition, where participants will become familiar with PRISMS software tools, including PRISMS-PF, and will gain the knowledge about when to use these tools.
 For more information and registration [visit this site](https://www.tms.org/TMS2020/Professional_Development/Workshops_and_Courses/PRISMS__Training_Workshop/TMS2020/pd/PRISMS_Workshop.aspx?hkey=7238a67d-383c-4223-880d-8ea3d87f4729&_zs=DiBXC1&_zl=xeeV5).